Wakefield, Massachusetts: Health

 MelroseWakefield Hospital (formerly Melrose-Wakefield Hospital), a Level II trauma center, is located to the south of Wakefield in nearby Melrose (approximately 3.2 miles south of the Town Center and 1.5 miles south of Greenwood) and serves both the town of Wakefield and city of Melrose.

 Board of Health

 The Wakefield Board of Health (BOH) legislates health policy within the town.
-As of April 2025, the three-member board is composed of Chair Elaine M. Silva, Vice-Chair Candace Linehan, and Marcy McCauley.
-The BOH works in concert with the Health Department and Health Director Ruth L. Clay.
+As of May 2026, the three-member board is composed of Chair Candace Linehan, Vice-Chair Marcy McCauley, and Elaine Silva.
+The BOH works in concert with the Health Department and Health and Human Services Director Anthony Chui.